-2. Increase student confidence
+2. Class discussions help increase student confidence

 Confidence is key to building fluency, and being able to share their ideas on a topic is a huge boost for learners of a second language.
 If you choose topics that students find interesting — and provide the appropriate support — students will feel a real sense of accomplishment when they can actively contribute to the conversation.

-3. Focus on specific target vocabulary
+3. Students can practice specific target vocabulary during discussions

 Discussions are great for practicing the target vocabulary in a lesson.
 When you’re teaching vocabulary around a particular topic, holding a discussion is a great way to have students encounter, respond to, and use the words in context — which all boost retention of meaning!